LeviathanTheGreat/nomads-cafe-menu/README.md

 # Nomads Cafe Menu
-A one-off site made for a (Cafe/Bar in Jordan)[https://nomadsjo.com/].
+A one-off site made for [a Cafe/Bar in Jordan](https://nomadsjo.com/).